 If you’re using fiberglass insulation or duct wrap in your ductwork, all of your joints and seams should be sealed with mastic before this insulation is installed.
 This will prevent leaks from developing in vulnerable areas.

-If you’re using a closed-cell spray foam insulation, the seams and joints will be automatically sealed as the insulation is being applied.
+If you’re using closed-cell spray foam insulation, the seams, and joints will be automatically sealed as the insulation is being applied.

 Ductwork Insulation is Key to Preventing Higher Energy Bills

 If you don’t have the right insulation in your HVAC system, you are almost certainly going to suffer significantly higher energy bills.
 By making sure you seal the joints and seams in your ductwork as well as installing additional roof insulation and sealing doors and windows, you will lower your energy bill and make big strides toward maximum energy efficiency.